git-interview/interview-questions/backend/build-crawler/take-home.md

 ### Duration
 {: .no_toc }

-Spend a maximum of 2 hours.
+Spend a maximum of 3 hours.

-### Evaluation criteria
+### Grading criteria
 {: .no_toc }

-Your submission will be evaluated by an engineer according to the following criteria:
+Your submission will be graded by an engineer according to the following criteria:

-* Criterion 1
-* Criterion 2
+* Code quality
-* Criterion 3
+* Design decisions

 ---